 YouTube player

-The best time to climb Kilimanjaro is during the dry season – from December to early March, and from late June to October.
+The best time to climb Kilimanjaro is during the dry season – from December to mid March, and from late June to October.
+The best months are January, February, July, August, September and October.

 Due to Mount Kilimanjaro’s proximity to the equator, this region does not experience the extremes of winter and summer weather, but rather dry and wet seasons.
 Therefore, the best time to climb Kilimanjaro tends to be the warmest and driest months (see Kilimanjaro weather).